pelithne/AKS_Baseline_Deepdive/09-automation.md

 <img src="images/new-variable-group.png" width="400">

 Then fill out the values as follows, using values relevant to your subscription.
+It is important to name the the group **global-varialbles** as this is the name we used in the pre-created pipeline.

 <img src="images/new-variable-group-2.png" width="600">